noyeosa-obazee/battleship/README.md

 - **Smart AI:** Currently, the computer attacks random legal coordinates.
 I plan to implement a "Hunt & Target" algorithm so the AI attacks adjacent squares after scoring a hit.
 - **Drag & Drop:** Allowing users to drag ships onto the grid instead of typing coordinates.

-## 💻 How to Run

-1. Clone the repository.
-2. Open `index.html` in your browser.
-3. Place your ships and start the battle!